Claussss/VocMatch/README.md

-Example of vocals that are supposed to sound good with the instrumental showed above because they are taken from the same project:
+Example of a vocal that is supposed to have a high similarity with the arrangement shown above because they are taken from the same project: